The Ohio State University

 Students who become ineligible for assistance can re-establish their eligibility in one of two ways:

-The appeal documents are reviewed for completion by a staff member before forwarding to the Student Financial Aid Office for final review and the appeal decision.
-Complete appeals are reviewed within two weeks of submission and students are notified accordingly.
-Students who have their appeals granted are reinstated for financial aid eligibility in a conditional status and given an academic plan.
-Students will remain on conditional status for the length of their academic plan provided they meet the conditions of their academic plan each term.
+The appeal documents are reviewed for completion by a staff member before forwarding to Student Financial Aid for final review and the appeal decision.
+Complete appeals are reviewed within two weeks of submission and students are notified.
+Students who have their appeals granted are reinstated for financial aid eligibility on a Probation status and given an academic plan which outlines the standards they must meet each term to maintain Probation status.
+Students will remain on Probation status for the length of their academic plan provided they meet the conditions of their academic plan each term.